aledrhys/azure-cv-project/README.md

 - Created a Counter which connects to the CosmoDB and triggers a function when page accessed
 - Hooked up the backend API to the frontend webpage so counter displays
 - Deployed static site to blob container
-- Setup Azure CDN for HTTPS and custom domain support
+- Setup Azure CDN for HTTPS and custom domain support so my Website can be made available on my domain :)
+-